chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

   * Rhythm Heaven Megamix - Megamix

 The `objects` array is an array of various object types, which will be explained below.
-It is **very important** that each object type contain the `type` field, which is used by the JSON deserializer to determine what object type to deserialize at runtime.
-This is called *polymorphism*.
+It is **very important** that each object definition contain the `type` field, which is used to determine the object's type.

 The `series` field is a string showing what series this game belongs to.<br>
 >Note: if this is not present it defaults to "other".